davidmcclure/open-syllabus-project/deploy/README.md

 1. Symlink `config/ansible.vagrant.cfg` -> `ansible.cfg`

-1. Copy `vars/local.yml.changeme` -> `vars/local.yml`.
-Put any local variable overrides in this file (or just leave it empty, if you want to use the default values).
-For example, to deploy from a custom branch:

-  `osp_branch: feature/my-branch`

 1. Set an environment variable called `OSP_VAGRANT` that points to a location on the local filesystem where you want the Vagrant-depolyed OSP code to by synced.
 Eg, in my `~/.zshrc`, I have:

   `export OSP_VAGRANT="/Users/dclure/Projects/osp-vagrant"`